43615/dcim/README.md

 - Numbers are output the normal way if output base is in range 2-36 (inclusive).
 - The precision parameter has been split into output precision (`k`/`K`) and working/mantissa precision (`w`/`W`).
 - Output precision now applies correctly regardless of output base.
-- If output precision is negative (new default: -1), numbers are printed with enough precision to be exact (reproducible by inputting what's printed).
+- If output precision is -1 (new default), numbers are printed with enough precision to be exact (reproducible by inputting what's printed).
 - If it's not, up to K digits are printed after the point.
 Sufficiently small or large numbers are displayed in scientific notation like `-1.23456 @-789`.
 Like with SCI input, the exponent is always in decimal.
 - Working precision (default: 256 bits) determines the mantissa size of all newly created numbers.
 256 bits can store about 75 decimal digits accurately.
 For comparison: an IEEE 754 `double` has a 53-bit mantissa.
   - Tip: The amount of bits you need for a certain level of precision can be estimated using `<prec> <base> 2G*`.
 Always add a little more.